 Harold Jones of Midlothian, Virginia's All Crawl Contractors weighed in on the matter.
 He's so comfortable living underground that he even began his message on his phone while in a crawlspace.
 On his stomach.
 Now, that's dedication.
 Harold says:

 While anything is possible for a homeowner.
 In truth, some home repairs are best left to professionals.
 These include certain things that require extensive training and testing, such as 220 volt electrical, running gas lines, elevators, and HVAC unit repair.

 There is also a gray area where additional testing or licensing may not be required, but experience and expertise would be heavily recommended.
 These include foundation repair, structural repair, moisture control, chimney cleaning, framing, and retaining walls.
 In most states, a homeowner can do just about all repair work themselves so long as it is not used a rental property.
 Getting to the matter at hand, structural repair (i.e., joists, floor leveling, beam replacement, pier work) can be dangerous repairs to attempt without the proper tools, let alone knowledge.

-I remember when I was on my second or third beam job back in 2005, I set up my cribbing and jacks in what I thought was the correct pattern.
+I remember when I was on my second or third beam job, I set up my cribbing and jacks in what I thought was the correct pattern.
 When my one jack failed, I found myself under a house on the wrong side of my cribbing, watching the house settle.
 Lucky for me, I have always stressed safety with my employees and had a backup jack near me and was able to get everything shored up without much worry.